amiab/datascience-eda-using-r/README.md

-# datascience-eda-using-r
+# Datascience with R

-Exploratory data analysis using R
+For the Exploratory Data Analysis I used R Studio